bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 The O2 correction step is done as part of the IdePix pixel classification.
 The results of this step are used by IdePix internally, and no separate products are written in the S3-SNOW processing flow.
-However, as the O2 correction is also available as a standalone SNAP plugin with a separate target product, its contents are listed in :numref:`o2corr_bands` for completeness.
+However, as the O2 correction is also available as a standalone SNAP plugin with a separate target product, its contents are listed in Table 3.8 for completeness.

 .. _o2corr_bands:
 .. table:: Bands in O2 Correction target product